ankitkumar93/DevOps-Project/README.md

 - [x] [Canary Release](#6)

 ####<a name="1"></a>Automated Deployment
-We used our HW1 script for provisioning a server on AWS for creating new instances for production.
+We used Digital Ocean for creating new instances for production.
 The git hook triggers the script for instance creation.

 ####<a name="2"></a>Configuration Management
 For configuraiton management of the production servers, we used ansible.
 We have differend playbook for production and canary deployment.